january1073/gdp_data_extraction_and_processing/README.md

 Extract data from a website using web scraping and request APIs process it using NumPy and Pandas libraries.

-Practice project as part of the IBM course “Python for Data Science, AI & Development”.

 Required libraries:
 * NumPy
 * Pandas

+Practice project as part of the IBM course “Python for Data Science, AI, & Development”.